• Skip to primary navigation

 How Much Earnest Money Do You Need?

 Earnest money can range from 1% to 5%.
 Although, 1% to 2% is more common.
-Sometimes it can also be a fixed amount, such as $5,000.
+Sometimes it can also be a fixed amount, such as $5,000 or even $100,000.
 This will all depend on the seller and how hot the market is.

 In a hot market, not only is the home price inflated, but so too will be the earnest money requirement.
 This might create a situation in which you are able to purchase the home but don’t have enough to meet the much higher earnest money requirement at the start of the deal.

-For example, in hot real estate markets on the West Coast, having $100,000 in earnest money isn't unheard of.
+For example, in hot real estate markets on the West Coast with average homes selling for $1,000,000 or more, having $100,000 in earnest money isn't unheard of.

 If you aren't paying all cash (or a significant amount of cash), a large earnest money deposit can go a long way towards showing the sellers you mean business.